-How is ambulatory monitoring performed?There are two general types of ambulatory monitoring - the Holter monitor, and the event recorder.
+There are three general types of ambulatory monitoring - the Holter monitor, the event recorder, and MCT.